div02-afk/True-Adaptive-Brightness/README.md

   A simple Python script to change brightness based on the content on your screen.
 </p>
 <p>
-  Currently for Windows only.(Testing MacOS and Linux)
+  Currently for Windows and MacOS.
+(Testing Linux)
 </p>

 <h2>To Install</h2>